 Memo to Our Kids: The Family Has Decided to Downsize – It was a difficult decision.
 But I looked at the future cash flow projections and our dwindling retirement fund, and I make the hard choice.
 I had to let our two kids go.
 But the severance package is more than fair, if you ask me.

 That’s it for this installment.
-I will return next week with Part 2 of this list, including a TOP TEN LIST of my own personal all-time favorite columns over the past ten years.
+If you’re still hanging in there, you can now check out PART 2 of this list, including a TOP TEN LIST of my own personal all-time favorite columns over the past ten years.

 Please click the LIKE button for any posts you enjoy.
 I would deeply appreciate it if you took a moment to post a comment to any of my columns or just your overall views about View from the Bleachers and how reading this column has made you a better person (it’s okay to lie).
-In the meantime, if you’re curious about what else I’ve written about over the years, check out VFTB’s TOPICS DIRECTORY.
+If you’re curious about what else I’ve written about over the years, check out VFTB’s TOPICS DIRECTORY.
 Thanks.

 That’s the view from the bleachers.
 Perhaps I’m off base.